SublimeText/CoffeeScript/README.md

 ,	"watchOnSave": true
 	/*
-		Enable refreshing compiled JS when CoffeeScript is modified. if its false then it won't refresh when its modified. if its an int it will refresh after x seconds.
+		Enable refreshing compiled JS when CoffeeScript is modified.

 		Put false to disable
 		Put a number of seconds to delay the refresh